 Faucets are can be made from metal alloys, plastic, brass, or stainless steel.
 Choosing one or the other determines the quality and look of the faucet.

 - Brass.
 This is the most popular material used in producing bathroom faucets.
 It combines copper and zinc alloy and can contain small amounts of other metals.
 Copper is known for its antimicrobial properties, which is why brass faucets have good resistance to corrosion.
 Today, brass faucets can have a maximum lead content of 0.25%.
 To comply with these regulations, manufacturers now use other additives to give the material malleability.

 - Stainless steel.
 Look for 304 grade stainless steel, which combines chromium and nickel.
 It contains no lead and the nickel in it gives the material more strength and malleability, as well as a nice crystalline structure.

 - Zinc/ZAMAK.
 Cheaper bathroom faucets often use a zinc alloy called ZAMAK.
-It combines zinc with aluminum, magnesium and copper.
+It combines zinc with aluminum, magnesium, and copper.
 The metal itself looks dull and grey, but after coating it with a finish it looks indistinguishable from other faucets.
 Keep in mind that zinc is not as durable as brass and the material doesn’t do well in hostile, corrosive environments.

 - Plastic.
 After the government’s regulations of lead content in faucets, many manufacturers started switching to plastic faucets.
 However, it’s generally not a suitable material for faucets as it’s not very durable.
 However, that being said, PEX plastic might be the exception.
 It has been used for many years to replace copper water pipes and in recent years also begun to be used in faucets.
-The benefits of PEX is the lower cost, easier installation, no lead and less chance of it bursting from freezing.
+The benefits of PEX are the lower cost, easier installation, no lead, and less chance of it bursting from freezing.